NGC 606

 NGC 606 is a barred spiral galaxy located in the Pisces constellation about 470 million light-years from the Milky Way.
 It was discovered by the French astronomer Édouard Stephan in 1881.

-SN 2016fmt, a type II supernova, occurred in NGC 606.
+One supernova has been observed in NGC 606: SN 2016fmt (Type II, mag.
+17.8) was discovered by the Italian Supernovae Search Project (ISSP) on 28 August 2016.